dh73/axi_appnote/docs/source/index.rst

 ------------------------------
 When to use BMC or K-induction
 ------------------------------
 All of the properties defined in the IHI0022E spec are invariants, that is, they must hold *invariably* of the design input values and/or initial states.
 A good rule of thumb is to use *BMC* for the AXI control signals, such as handshakes, strobes, etc, and start with BMC but move incrementally to K-induction for data transport checks, such as properties for *channel relationships* or whenever tracking of "in-flight" data is needed.
-Although BMC with sufficient radius can be enough to gain confidence.
+Although BMC with sufficient depth [[ not sure if the terminology is used slightly different in practice, but AFAIK radius is the depth needed to check all reachable states, so I think this should be depth ]] can be enough to gain confidence.

 Bounded Model Checking (BMC) with AXI SVA FVIP
 ----------------------------------------------
-Regarding the calculation of the radius, or the *depth* for the BMC and K-induction, it depends on some factors:
+Regarding the calculation of the radius, or the required *depth* for the BMC and K-induction, it depends on some factors:
     * The ARM recommended properties for deadlock imposes a min radius of 16 plus extra cycles to let the solver explore more state space.
 If these properties are disabled, the second more complex property is the *channel relationships*.
 And of course, if the delay between the *ready* and *valid* signal is changed from 16, the bound should be fixed accordingly.
     * For the *channel relationships* and taking into account the features of this FVIP, the write transaction must complete before issuing another one, so the *depth should be sufficient to allocate enough time for this completion w.r.t the DUT*, plus some extra cycles to explore.
     * Therefore, the *default settings of SBY should be enough in most cases*, unless modifications to the already mentioned parameters are applied, in which case the recommendations already described should be followed.